Key Population Data on the former Pittwater Council Area

 Read On

-Dissapointment with Labor's Bill
+Disappointment with Labor's Bill

-Council demerger campaigners in Pittwater are bitterly disappointed by Labor government proposals revealed last week that will make it harder for smaller councils forcibly amalgamated to go their own way.
+2024-02-PP-Media-Release-11-Feb-24 Council demerger campaigners in Pittwater are bitterly disappointed by Labor government proposals revealed last week that will make it harder for smaller councils forcibly amalgamated to go their own way.

 Read On